How to value a used car

 Where to start

 The value of a car can vary depending on where and how you choose to buy.
-Generally if you use an online tool, you won’t just get one price - you’ll get an idea of what you could expect to pay if you’re buying or selling the car:
+If you try out several valuation sites you might find the price varies substantially or you're given more than one price.
+That's because they're giving you an idea of what you could expect to pay if you're buying or selling the car:

 - From a dealer